Hackers beware: These stealthy cybersecurity hunters speak your slang

 In general, Recorded Future uses automated systems to slurp in and sift through online posts, whether they’re news stories and blog posts or more transient content on text paste sites and forums commonly used by hackers.
 Other systems within the company use metadata about digital attacks themselves to spot trends in hacker behavior.

-“We’ve built a model which will predict which will be the malicious IP addresses this week,” says Staffan Truve, cofounder and CTO.
+“We’ve built a model that will predict which will be the malicious IP addresses this week,” says Staffan Truve, cofounder and CTO.
 “You can actually preconfigure your IP firewalls.”

 But Recorded Future also relies on a core group of human analysts who can understand the multiple languages and shifting slang of the hacker forums.
 In some cases, they can even convince forum sellers to engage with them in one-on-one chats about illicit data they have on offer or wrangle invitations to invite-only discussion venues.
 Some forums even escrow services to help their largely anonymous users transact business.
 And many hackers make connections on the forums then chat through other media, often using the decentralized and encrypted chat tool Jabber.

 “You have to have some experience—you have to have some starting point,” says Barysevich.
-“If you just show up and say ‘I’m a new guy,’ and no one knows you, and no one ever dealt with you, it’s very, very unlikely you’re going to get any intel or any useful information shared with you.”
+“If you just show up and say, ‘I’m a new guy,’ and no one knows you, and no one’s ever dealt with you, it’s very, very unlikely you’re going to get any intel or any useful information shared with you.”

 The company occasionally does effectively “burn” an online identity, if hackers come to realize that talking to that particular forum user is likely what got their activities reported to authorities.
 The researchers also have to convince criminals that they’re trustworthy, all while staying within the confines of the law themselves and, of course, using digital safeguards like VPNs and virtual machines to keep their own systems safe.